 Debates raged over such things that we today take for granted like how long a president’s term should last.
 For four months delegates debated, until on September 17, 1787, the 39 delegates signed the historic document.
 Of course, that wasn’t the end of it.
 Now voters in each state had to approve.
 But the delegates did their job and the people ratified the Constitution in 1789.

 Teamwork is inspiring!
 It exhibits our ability to overcome personal issues for a collective objective.
-ProjectManager.com is a cloud-based project management software that foster teamwork.
-From collaborative scheduling features like an online Gantt chart to Kanban boards to share workflow with teams, ProjectManager.com makes teamwork fun and easy.
+ProjectManager is online project management software that fosters teamwork.
+From collaborative scheduling features like an online Gantt chart to Kanban boards to share workflow with teams, ProjectManager makes teamwork fun and easy.
 See what your team thinks by taking this free 30-day trial.